razee-io/Razee/README.md

        razee/watch-resource: "lite"
    ...
    ```

+   For more info on labeling resources and namespaces, see [docs here](https://github.com/razee-io/Watch-keeper/#collecting-resources)

 3. In your preferred web browser, open RazeeDash.
 To find the public IP address
 that is assigned to your RazeeDash service, run